sefasifa/sefa/README.md

 #### Missrate
  We define missrate such that, a fault can not be injected.
-So in this case, faultee should be 0.
-We define a random vector to create random 0 or 1 values for desired missrate.
+So in this case, ```matlab faultee ``` should be 0.
+We define a random vector to create random 0 or 1 values for desired ```matlab missrate ```.

 ```matlab
 Pe=100*missrate;